 Loggerhead sea turtle.
 For the North Pacific DPS, the total estimated number of nests laid annually averaged 9,050 from 2009 to 2013 (Casale and Matsuzawa 2015).
 While nesting numbers have gradually increased in recent years and the number for 2009 was similar to that in 1990, historical evidence from Kamouda Beach (one nesting beach for the North Pacific DPS where census data dates back to the 1950s) indicates that there has been a substantial decline over the last half of the 20th century (Kamezaki et al. 2003) and that current nesting represents a fraction of historical nesting levels (NMFS and USFWS 2011).
-Global population size is unknown, because information is not available for four of the 10 subpopulations.
-Information available for six subpopulations indicates a decrease of 47% over the past 100 to 150 years (Casale and Tucker 2015).
+Global population size is unknown.
 An estimated total of about 200,000 nests are produced annually.
-Considering a range of 3 to 5.5 nests per female, the above value would correspond to approximately 36,000 to 67,000 nesting females annually.
-(Casale and Tucker 2015).
+Considering a range of 3 to 5.5 nests per female, the above value would correspond to approximately 36,000 to 67,000 nesting females annually (Casale and Tucker 2015).